swaptacular/swpt_accounts/protocol.rst

   straightforward way to achieve this is not to remove accounts on the same day on which they have been created.

-.. [#implications] Note that unless the negligible amount is huge, or the owner of the account has an alternative way to access his funds, this implies that the account can not receive incoming transfers after being deleted.
+.. [#zero-principal] The principal (the amount that the debtor owes to the creditor, without the interest) on newly created accounts MUST be zero.

+.. [#for-deletion] Even when the account that needs to be created has its "scheduled for deletion" flag set, server implementations MUST NOT reject to create the account for this reason alone.

 .. [#purge-delay] The delay MUST be long enough to ensure that after clients have received the `AccountPurge`_ message, if they continue